High Blood Pressure: Kids Can Have It, Too

 Poor diets and decreased physical activity are having a harmful effect on kids' health.

-of the arteries (atherosclerosis) in early adulthood.
+the arteries (atherosclerosis) in early adulthood.

 Blood pressure checkups